 We also realized in recent years, people accessing us more often than not began to reply on our "contact us" feature of our web page, or email, voice mail, rather than visiting.
 As a result, The Center felt it could best serve the local GLBTQ allied communities by returning even more proceeds through the grant/sponsorship progress rather than maintaining a physical space that was less and less utilized.

-Since the Center is a "private foundation," we will begin grant making to area GLBTQ allied groups in 2014, with the first award already made to Cincinnati Pride 2014.
+Since the Center is a "private foundation," our first grant to a non profit was to Cincinnati Pride in 2014.